GuiPimenta-Dev/desafio_shape/README.md

 <img src = "utils/hard-skills-assignment-shape.PNG">

-The challenge was to create a simple python api, but I took the liberty of creating a frontend to consume the endpoints
+The challenge was to create a simple python api, but I took the liberty of creating a frontend to consume the available endpoints.

 The front is presented below: